StNamesLab/StreetNamesDatabase/README.md

 We also welcome suggestions by researchers and other users for improving the Database and web search app to expand their capabilities and usefulness for the analysis of street names.

 ## Acknowledgements
 We thank Oliver Wach, Ph.D.
-Candidate / Research Fellow from School of Business and Economics (Freie Universitaet Berlin), for this help to include Poland in the dataset.
+Candidate / Research Fellow from School of Business and Economics (Freie Universitaet Berlin), for his help to include Poland in the dataset.